Penrith, Cumbria: Carleton

-Carleton was once a separate settlement of houses along one side of the A686 road following the boundary of the built-up area.
 Carleton Hall holds the headquarters of the Cumbria Constabulary.
 The area is the home of Carelton Banks FC, colloquially the Pinks.

 Pategill

 Adjoining Carleton is the Pategill Housing Estate.
 It began as a council estate on land once part of the Carleton Hall estate and is still mostly owned by housing associations.
 Two streets, Prince Charles Close and Jubilee Close, were opened by the Prince of Wales in 1977.
 The centre of the estate is accessible by foot only and there was until 2012 a small convenience store.
 Several properties are run as sheltered housing for the elderly.

 Wetheriggs

 The Wetheriggs, Skirsgill and Castle Hill or Tyne Close areas were developed in the 1920s by Penrith Urban District Council on land formerly known as Scumscaw.
 The first private housing was developed in Holme Riggs Avenue and Skirsgill Gardens just before World War II.
 Further development did not start until the 1960s and 1970s, on land between Wetheriggs Lane and Ullswater Road.
 Not until the late 1980s were the two roads connected by the Clifford Road extension, which saw the Skirsgill area developed.
 There are three schools: Ullswater Community College.
 North Lakes Junior and Queen Elizabeth Grammar School (QEGS).
 The Crescent in Clifford Road holds sheltered accommodation for the elderly.
 There was once a shop at the junction of Huntley Avenue and Clifford Road and another at the foot of Holme Riggs Avenue.
 The large North Lakes Hotel and Spa stands at the junction of Clifford and Ullswater Roads, overlooking the Skirsgill Junction 40 Interchange of the M6 motorway, A66 and A592 roads.